PULdischo/dsf-static-web/content/sessions/week-2.md

 #### Practice Adding Images

-1. Copy the following image code and paste it underneath the heading `## Section 2` in your `index.md` file.
+1. Mimic or copy the following image code and paste it underneath the heading `## Section 2` in your `index.md` file.
 Make sure to leave a blank line between the Section 2 heading and the following text:

 ```
 ![Image of a woman in a kimono dancing.
 Flames are falling around her and decorative fan shapes are above her.](https://oregondigital.org/downloads/oregondigital:df728t07k)"Kabuki scene with young female dancing"